whiletruelearn/grokdp/grokdp/chapter_13.md

 (chapter_13)=

-# Chapter 13: Practice Problems and Solutions
+# Practice Problems and Solutions

 In this chapter, we'll work through a collection of Dynamic Programming problems that have been asked in actual coding interviews.
 For each problem, we'll provide a problem statement, an approach, a Python implementation, and a detailed explanation.